Quansight-Labs/quansight-labs-site/posts/2019/06/python-library-function-usage.md

-[pandas](https://pandas.pydata.org/) is another popular data analysis library for tabular data that helped drive the popularity of python.
+[pandas](https://pandas.pydata.org/) is another popular data analysis library for tabular data that helped drive the popularity of Python.
 One of the huge benefits of `pandas` is that it allows reading many file formats to a single in memory `pandas.DataFrame` object.
 Unsurprisingly the most popular `pandas` functions are `pandas.DataFrame` and `pandas.Series`.
 Here we rank the most popular